Regression Discontinuity Design with Spillovers: Local Linear Regression in the Presence of Spillovers

-The above result shows that the estimand of RDD exhibits phase transition, with the phases depending on the ratio $r_n$ to $h_n$.
+When spillovers occur along the running variable, the estimand of RDD exhibits phase transition, with the phases depending on the ratio of $r_n$ to $h_n$.
 When $r_n \gg h_n$, RDD estimates direct treatment effect.
 On the other hand, when $r_n \ll h_n$, RDD estimates total treatment effect.
-In the intermediate regime where $r_n \approx h_n$, it estimates a parameter $\tau_*$, which is displayed in full in Equation \eqref{equation--tau_star}.
-Generally speaking, $\tau_*$ may not have a clear interpretation.
-In particular, $\tau_*$ is not equal to either $\tau_d$ or $\tau_\text{TOT}$ unless either $\delta(0) = \gamma(0) = 0$ (i.e. no spillovers) or $\tau_d = \gamma(0) = 0$ (i.e. treatment has 0 effect), in which case $\tau_d = \tau_\text{TOT} = \tau_*$.
-It may be close to $0$ even when $\tau_d$ and $\tau_\text{TOT}$ are large in magnitude -- a common concern expressed by empirical papers regarding spillovers.
-Nonetheless, $\tau^*$ may be useful as a bound for $\tau_{d}$ and $\tau_{TOT}$ under more assumptions (see Corollary \ref{corollary--tau_star_bound}).
+In the intermediate regime where $r_n \propto h_n$, it estimates a parameter $\tau_*$, which is displayed in full in Equation \eqref{equation--tau_star}. $\tau_*$ depends on the $c$, the limiting ratio of $r_n$ and $h_n$, even though this is suppressed in the notation.
+Generally speaking, $\tau_*$ does not have a clear interpretation.
+In particular, it is not equal to either $\tau_\text{DIR}$ or $\tau_\text{TOT}$ unless either $\delta(0) = \gamma(0) = 0$ (i.e. no spillovers) or $\tau_\text{DIR} = \gamma(0) = 0$ (i.e. treatment has 0 effect), in which case $\tau_\text{DIR} = \tau_\text{TOT} = \tau_*$.
+It may be close to $0$ even when $\tau_\text{DIR}$ and $\tau_\text{TOT}$ are large in magnitude -- a common concern expressed by empirical papers regarding spillovers.

 The above result is intuitive.
 The local linear regression estimator essentially treats units within the bandwidth as being comparable.
-If $r_n$ is large relative to $h_n$, units in the bandwidth have neighborhoods which overlap almost completely.
-In other words, they experience similar spillovers.
-As such, units on different side of the cut-offs differ only in their treatment status and $\hat{\tau}_\text{RDD}$ estimates direct treatment effect.
-Conversely, when $r_n$ is small relative to $h_n$, units to the left of the cut-off essentially only has control neighbors, while units to the right of the boundary only has treated neighbors.
+If $r_n$ is large relative to $h_n$, units in the bandwidth have neighborhoods that overlap almost completely so that they experience similar spillovers.
+As such, units on different sides of the cutoff differ only in their treatment status and $\hat{\tau}_\text{RDD}$ estimates direct treatment effect.
+Conversely, when $r_n$ is small relative to $h_n$, units to the left of the cutoff essentially only has control neighbors, while units to the right of the boundary only has treated neighbors.
 Comparing these units therefore reveals total treatment effect.
-When $r_n \approx h_n$, units on either side of the boundary differ in their neighborhoods even asymptotically.
-However, this difference does not become large enough for us to treat them as if they only have neighbors of the same treatment status as them.
-The estimand is therefore a complicated term that interpolates these two effects.
+When $r_n \propto h_n$, RDD compares a mix of units, some of which have similar neighborhoods, some of which do not.
+The resulting estimand is therefore a complicated interpolation of direct and spillover effects.